Exploring $k$ out of Top $\rho$ Fraction of Arms in Stochastic Bandits: ADDITIONAL NUMERICAL RESULTS

 First, we compare the pure exploration algorithms in the finite cases to demonstrate that by adopting the QE setting, the number of samples taken can be greatly reduced compared with the KE setting.
 Other comparisons on the finite-armed algorithms are omitted as their performance is similar to their infinite-armed versions, especially when $n$ is large.
 Also, when $k=1$, their performance are almost the same.

-The algorithms compared include CB-AL-Q-FK (CBB version of AL-Q-FK by replacing the subroutines with CBB ones), KL-LUCB for the finite case \citep{KLLUCB2013}, and MEKB \citep{FKLowerBound2004}.
-Here we modify MEKB to the CBB version with the KL-Divergence confidence bounds given by \citet{KLLUCB2013}.
-The results are summarized in Figure~\ref{fig:Additional}~(a).
+The algorithms compared include CB-AL-Q-FK (CBB version of AL-Q-FK by replacing the subroutines with CBB ones, and in CB-AL-Q-IK, we choose $\epsilon_1=0.75\epsilon$), KL-LUCB for the finite case \citep{KLLUCB2013}, and MEKB \citep{FKLowerBound2004}.
+Here, we modify MEKB to the CBB version KL-MEKB.
+All the algorithms use the same confidence bounds given by \citet{KLLUCB2013} with $\gamma=2$.
+The results are summarized in Figure~\ref{fig:finite}.
 KL-LUCB and MEKB were designed to find one $(\epsilon, 1)$-optimal arm from a finite set.
 MEKB has the prior knowledge of $\lambda_{[1]}$, and can be regarded as the $m=1$ version of AL-Q-FK.
 There are totally 1000 arms.
 For each arm, its rewards follow the Bernoulli distribution, and its expected reward is generated by taking an independent instance of the Uniform([0,1]) distribution.
 All algorithms are tested on the same dataset.
 Every point is averaged over 100 independent trials.

-Here we note that the KE algorithms KL-LUCB and MEKB were designed to find an $(\epsilon,1)$-optimal arm, so their performance are independent of $m$.
+Here, we note that the KE algorithms KL-LUCB and MEKB were designed to find an $(\epsilon,1)$-optimal arm, so their performance are independent of $m$.

-According to Figure~\ref{fig:Additional}~(a), the two algorithms CB-AL-Q-FK and KL-MEKB that have knowledge of $\lambda_{[m]}$ or $\lambda_{[1]}$ perform better than KL-LUCB, the one without the knowledge, consistent with the theory.
+According to Figure~\ref{fig:finite}, the two algorithms CB-AL-Q-FK and KL-MEKB that have knowledge of $\lambda_{[m]}$ or $\lambda_{[1]}$ perform better than KL-LUCB, the one without the knowledge, consistent with the theory.
 When $m=1$, the performance of CB-AL-Q-IK and KL-MEKB are close.
 However, when $m>1$, CB-AL-Q-IK takes less samples, and the gaps increases as $m$.
 The reason lies in that (CB-)AL-Q-IK's sample complexity depends on $\frac{n}{m}$ while (KL-)MEKB's depends on $n$.
 Thus, the numerical results indicate that by adopting the QE setting, one can find "good" enough arms by much less samples.